 The gig economy makes 20 – 30% of the workforce in the US and Europe according to one Mckinsey report.
 For gig workers the sharing economy provides flexibility, variety and a way to earn extra income.
 But it also lacks certain crucial safety nets.

 However, the gig economy is a win-win situation for both employers and freelancers.
 It’s bound to expand as more gig economy platforms provide the much needed innovation while authorities provide guidance and regulation to facilitate growth and shield all involved parties.

 Please let us know your favorite gig economy platform below and how you are using it to bring in extra income.

-Simon Elstad is a freelance writer, virtual assistant, blog manager and more.
-He writes about personal finance, startups, freelancing, business, tech, the sharing economy etc.Connect with him at SimonElstad.Com on Twitter, & LinkedIn
+Simon Elstad is a freelance writer, blog manager & virtual assistant.
+He writes on tech, business, startups, freelancing, the gig economy etc.Connect with him at SimonElstad.Com on Twitter, & LinkedIn